learn-anything/alfred-workflows/readme.md

 - Search through your contact list to send emails to one or multiple people

 ### [Unicode Symbols Search](https://github.com/bevesce/unicode-symbols-search)
-- Quickly search through all the unicode symbols
+- Quickly search through all Unicode symbols

 ### [Recent Downloads](https://github.com/ddjfreedom/recent-downloads-alfred-v2)
 - Browse through your Downloads directory or any other directory you specify from Alfred